Seattle’s Apprenti seeks to take its tech apprenticeship program nationwide

 But no matter what retention statistics a program has, signing on to be an apprentice can still be a nerve-wracking commitment.
 Apprentices dedicate a year of their life to learning the ins and outs of one company’s systems in the hopes that they’ll be hired for a full-time job afterward — if not, it’s back to the drawing board.

-Apprenti executive director Jennifer Carlson acknowledged that this dynamic can be challenging, in a phone interview with VentureBeat.
+Apprenti executive director Jennifer Carlson acknowledged that this dynamic can be challenging.

 “They’re not an intern, but yet they are kind of in a one-year period of an audition for that job,” Carlson told VentureBeat in a phone interview.
 “So the apprentice has got both the pressure to perform but is also trying to fit in culturally to the organization.”